core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

-5. The client updates the value of the 'request\_kid' field in the AAD, and sets it to the hash H from step 2.

-  (This step is still under active debate: While setting it like that makes the request and response AADs consistent, it is also means that implementations which build the AAD in memory need to do so twice).

 6. The client protects the request using the pairwise mode of Group OSCORE as defined in Section 9.3 of {{I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 5.

 7. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.